PostgreSQL Partition Manager Extension (pg_partman)

 • p_jobmon - allow pg_partman to use the pg_jobmon extension to monitor that partitioning is working correctly.
 Defaults to TRUE.

-• p_date_trunc_interval - By default, pg_partman's time-based partitioning will truncate the child table starting values to line up at the beginning of typical boundaries (midnight for daily, day 1 for monthly, Jan 1 for yearly, etc).
-If a custom time interval that does not fall on those boundaries is desired, this option may be required to ensure the child table has the expected boundaries (especially if you also set p_start_partition).
-The valid values allowed for this parameter are the interval values accepted by the built-in date_trunc() function (day, week, month, etc).
+• p_date_trunc_interval - By default, pg_partman’s time-based partitioning will truncate the child table starting values to line up at the beginning of typical boundaries (midnight for daily, day 1 for monthly, Jan 1 for yearly, etc).
+If a partitioning interval that does not fall on those boundaries is desired, this option may be required to ensure the child table has the expected boundaries (especially if you also set p_start_partition).
+The valid values allowed for this parameter are the interval values accepted by PostgreSQL’s built-in date_trunc() function (day, week, month, etc).
 For example, if you set a 9-week interval, by default pg_partman would truncate the tables by month (since the interval is greater than one month but less than 1 year) and unexpectedly start on the first of the month in some cases.
-Set this value to week, so that the child table start values are properly truncated on a weekly basis to line up with the 9-week interval.
+Set this parameter value to week, so that the child table start values are properly truncated on a weekly basis to line up with the 9-week interval.
 If you are using a custom time interval, please experiment with this option to get the expected set of child tables you desire or use a more typical partitioning interval to simplify partition management.

 • p_top_parent - This parameter is the parent table of an already existing partition set.
 It tells pg_partman to turn all child tables of the given partition set into their own parent tables of their own partition sets using the rest of the parameters for this function.